If you’ve got thousands of dollars to spend on a mattress, save some time. You don’t need to read this article.

 - Cons: Higher than the average price point

 Latex mattresses are assigned an indentation load deflection (ILD) score.
 An ILD rating of 16 or lower is considered the softest latex, while a rating of 39 or more is firm.
-Latex mattresses are made of two to four layers of foam and can be constructed from synthetic or natural latex or a blend of both.
+Latex foam mattresses (memory foam) are made of two to four layers of foam and can be constructed from synthetic or natural latex or a blend of both.

-- Pros: Longer than the average life span
+- Pros: Longer than the average lifespan

 - Cons: Potential for strong odors and off-gassing